jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 the president of the synagogue, and proceeds to berate him.
 “How could you do such a thing?
 I’m shocked and appalled!”
 And he slams down the phone.
-He turns around to see the woman* getting dressed.
+He turns around to see the woman getting dressed.
 “Where are you going?” says the rabbi. “ I’m not mad at you. ”
 ~~~

 ~~~
 A fellow is visiting a strange town when he notices his watch has stopped.
-He walks down the main street and comes upon a storefront filled with watches in display cases, in the windows, and on the walls.
+He walks down the main street and comes upon a storefront filled with watches: in display cases, in the windows, and on the walls.
 He walks in and asks the proprietor to repair his watch.
 “I don’t fix watches.
 I’m a moyhel (circumciser),” is the reply.
-“Then why do you have watches displayed everywhere?” asks thefrustrated customer.
+“Then why do you have watches displayed everywhere?” asks the frustrated customer.
 “So what would you like me to display?”
 ~~~